Miguel Nasur

 Miguel Nasur Allel is a Chilean-Palestinian businessman and former footballer.

 Biography

+He was born to a family of Syrian and Palestinian descent.
 He owned the Santiago-based professional team Santiago Morning.
 He bought the club to become a major shareholder for an undisclosed amount in 2005 after Demetrio Marinakis left the club.

 Nasur was President of Asociación Nacional de Fútbol Profesional in 1986.
 He has also engaged in other ventures such as Chilean land development.
 He is owner of Radio La Clave and Hotel Los Nogales in Santiago, Chile.

 In 2016, Nasur bought the Miami United FC and became its president.